engdan77/music_meta_manager/README.md

                 yield(CsvSong(**next_song))
 ```

-###

 ## Command line interface

-The below below is to show how the parameters and help section would automatically get generated based on above sample.
+The below is to show how the parameters and help section would automatically get generated based on the above sample.
-To simplify not showing all the built in adapters.
+To simplify not show all the built-in adapters.

 ```shell
 $ mmm --help